facebookresearch/soundspaces-challenge/README.md

 ## Participation Guidelines

-Participate in the contest by registering on the [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1621/overview)<!--EvalAI challenge page (coming soon)--> and creating a team.
+Participate in the contest by registering on the <!--[EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1959/overview)-->EvalAI challenge page (coming soon) and creating a team.
 Participants will upload JSON files containing the evaluation metric values for the challenge and the trajectories executed by their model.
 The trajectories will be used to validate the submitted performance values.
 Suspicious submissions will be reviewed and if necessary, the participating team will be disqualified.
 Instructions for evaluation and online submission are provided below.

 ### Evaluation
 1. Clone the challenge repository: